-Jemma has worked with institutions including the BFI, British Council, LUX, and Berwick Film & Media Arts Festival, and was Programmer in Residence at The Flaherty Seminar (2023–25).
-Current collaborations include Somerset House Studios (artist), BlackStar Film Festival (programmer), and BAM in Brooklyn (inaugural Experience Fellow), where she is working on a performance research project supported in part by an RSC Interdisciplinary Fellowship.
+Jemma has worked as film programmer, manager, board member, consultant, curator, convener and resident artist with institutions including the BFI, British Council, LUX, and Berwick Film & Media Arts Festival and BlackStar Film Festival.
+She has presented her work internationally at places such as IDA, SAVVY Contemporary, OCA Norway and Forum Lenteng.
+She was Programmer-in-Residence at The Flaherty Seminar (2023–25) where she developed an unrealisable seminar entitled Yearning.
+Current collaborations include Somerset House Studios (artist) and BAM in Brooklyn (inaugural Experience Fellow), where she is working on a performance research project supported in part by an RSC Interdisciplinary Fellowship.
+(My practice is deliberately “everything-ist” and is always searching for dialogue and communion).

 CV